Dr. Elly Jenkyns ND

-The demands of shopping, parties, family reunions and house guests can also add to the challenge of sticking with the diet and lifestyle choices that keep us happy & healthy all year round.
-Here are some tips to help you avoid some common symptoms of stress such as fatigue, headaches, excessive drinking, overeating, indigestion and difficulty sleeping.
+The demands of shopping and gatherings can also add to the challenge of sticking with the diet and lifestyle choices that keep us happy & healthy all year round.
+Here are some tips to help you avoid some common symptoms such as fatigue, headaches, excessive drinking, overeating, indigestion and difficulty sleeping.

 You cannot skimp on self-care during the holidays; it’s what makes or breaks our mental, physical and spiritual health.
 Book time in your agenda for activity every day.
 Whether it’s a 15 minute walk or a 60 minute yoga class.
 Walk (halfway) to work.
 Park farther from the entrance.
 Take the stairs.
 Do a lap of the office every 30 minutes.
 Now.
 Not next year.
 You’re worth it!